cionx/solutions-structure-and-interpretation-of-computer-programs/2_building_abstractions_with_data/2.5_systems_with_generic_operations/exercise_2.80.md

      (lambda (x) (= (numer x) 0)))
 ```

-For complex numbers we decided to implement different procedures for `'rectangular` and `'polar`.
+For complex numbers we decided to implement different procedures for the subtypes `'rectangular` and `'polar`.
 We add the following code to the `rectangular` package:
 ```scheme
 (put 'zero? '(rectangular)